scmacdon/aws-doc-sdk-examples/javav2/usecases/creating_neptune_lambda/README.md

 ### Add data to the database

 After you setup the Amazon Neptune cluster and database, you can add data to it.
-That data is queries by tbe Lambda function created in this guide.
+That data is queried by the Lambda function created in this guide.

-Fur information on how to add data to the Amazon Neptune database. see [Loading Data into a Neptune DB Instance](https://docs.aws.amazon.com/neptune/latest/userguide/bulk-load-data.html).
+For information on how to add data to the Amazon Neptune database, see [Loading Data into a Neptune DB Instance](https://docs.aws.amazon.com/neptune/latest/userguide/bulk-load-data.html).

 ## Create the Lambda Execution IAM Role